-You may override the default concentration units using the EQuIS options dialog box.
-Enter the EQuIS analyte, matrix, fraction and concentration units you want to use.
-If the units are different from what is stored in EQuIS laboratory results tables, make sure that the necessary unit conversion values are defined in EQuIS.
+Default Concentration units can be overridden using the EQuIS options dialog box.
+Enter the EQuIS analyte, matrix, fraction, and concentration units desired.
+If the units are different from what is stored in EQuIS laboratory results tables, make sure the necessary unit conversion values are defined in EQuIS.

 1. This table auto-populates with analytes that have already been

 2. Units: Set the concentration units applicable to each analyte-matrix-fraction combination.